asash/shallow-cross-encoders/README.md

 | --negs           | Number of negatives per positive; defaults to 16                                       |

-To compare with the baselines run python3 `evaluate_tinybert.py`.
+To compare with the baselines, run python3 with `evaluate_tinybert.py`.
 When evaluating, make sure that you've replaced the model checkpoints specified in the evaluation code.